rafibayer/ants-again/README.md

 - less frequent sensing, more influence

-apparently drawing food as circles was incredibly expensive... how did I miss this with pprof? anti-aliasing was also very expensive, not needed
+apparently drawing food as circles was incredibly expensive... how did I miss this with pprof?

+anti-aliasing was also very expensive, not needed
+- oh... like very very expensive...

+next steps
+- should we keep turning around on state change? or allow sensing of pheromone behind